HaitheMS/MSFT-Power-Platform/README.md

 - **C#\_Plugin_CustomRestrictorDuplicates**: This plugin intercepts the creation of new records for the "gfitn_accountidentificationcode" entity and checks for existing records with matching attribute values.
 If a duplicate is detected, the plugin generates an in-app notification for the user and halts the creation process to maintain data integrity.

 👉 [Explore my plugins](https://github.com/HaitheMS/MSFT-Power-Platform/tree/main/MSFT%20Dynamics%20365%20Plugins)

+👇 **_Please review the following Frequently Asked Questions (FAQ)_** 👇

+## FAQ

+### Q1: Need help with a project?

+**A:** Post your detailed query using my dedicated 👉 [IT Technical Support Form](https://benayoub.com/it-support/)

+### Q2: Accepting pull requests?

+**A:** No, to maintain consistency with my portfolio content.
+However, feel free to report issues.

+### Q3: Can I contribute to the repository with new features or bug fixes?

+**A:** While I appreciate your interest in contributing, I currently do not accept external contributions to maintain consistency with my portfolio content.
+However, you're welcome to suggest improvements or report issues by opening an issue on GitHub.

+### Q4: How can I stay updated on future developments or announcements related to this repository?

+**A:** To stay informed about new updates, announcements, or additional resources related to this repository, consider subscribing to my [newsletter](https://benayoub.com/github-repos-newsletter-subscriptions) or following me on social media platforms.
+I regularly share valuable insights, tips, and tutorials to keep you engaged and informed.